soraxas/PlotMsg-cpp/README.md

 # Using the library in your C++ project

 You can include the project it as you normally.
-The following shows a snippet to quickly visualise your code using Plotly without much setup
+The following shows a snippet to quickly visualise your code using PlotMsg without much setup

 ## Quick and dirty out-of-tree build in cmake